Setareh Law

-Traumatic brain injuries (TBIs) are one of the most common and fatal injuries from car accidents and slip-and-falls.
+Traumatic brain injuries (TBIs) are one of the most common and fatal brain injuries caused by car accidents and slip-and-falls.
 Each year, TBIs are the cause of 2.5 million emergency room visits.
 TBIs can range from relatively minor brain injuries to severe, life-threatening fractures.
 The severity, complications, and required treatments of TBIs depend on how the injury occurred and the location of the injury in the brain.
 Though mild TBIs—such as minor concussions—often heal on their own with time and rest, more severe TBIs do not resolve despite medical care and treatment and can have lifelong consequences.

 If you have incurred a TBI from a car accident or a slip-and-fall, it is best to consult a skilled personal injury lawyer.
 Outlined below are the four most common TBIs and their associated symptoms.